Kiribati Uncharted: A Fortnight Across the Equator

 Best Seasons

-May to October (dry season, calmer seas)
+April to October (dry season, less rainfall, calmer seas)

 Ideal For